A fallen Michigan football coach, a silent stadium and moments that remind us who we are

 A coach went down, and a stadium offered solidarity in silence.

-This article originally appeared on Detroit Free Press: Michigan football coach Mike Hart's collapse reminds us what we can be
+This article originally appeared on Detroit Free Press: A fallen Michigan football coach & a silent stadium show us who we are